-Plan: We help students plan ahead so they can calmly write essays that will enhance their applications.
+We help students PLAN ahead so they can calmly write essays that will enhance their applications.
 We model our process for professionals so they can improve their own college essay coaching practices.

-Schedule: Clients work one-on-one with a Wow writing coach, following a proven, flexible schedule.
-Whether guiding with a student applying to multiple schools, or a professional writing an essay as part of a training program, our trademark schedules relieve stress and help clients maintain momentum.
+Clients work one-on-one with a Wow coach, following a proven, flexible SCHEDULE.
+Whether guiding a student applying to multiple schools, or a professional writing an essay as part of a training program, our trademark schedules relieve stress and help clients maintain momentum.

-Kim, Wow’s President, is a former newspaper reporter and corporate communications manager.
-Perceptive, resourceful and curious, Kim can get a story out of anyone; she helped create the brainstorming process used inside the Wow Method.
 Kim’s articles on the college essay appear regularly in print and on the web, and her work has been featured in a variety of newspapers, magazines and online publications.
-She holds a BA in Journalism from Michigan State University.
+Kim is a former newspaper reporter and corporate communications manager with a BA in Journalism from Michigan State University.

 Outgoing, thoughtful and imaginative, Joe loves hearing his students’ stories and helping them reflect on their life experiences in compelling college essays.
 Perpetually optimistic, Joe is grateful for the things he has learned from working with Wow’s students about life in distant countries, VEX robotics competitions, cloning extinct species, and so much more!

-Patient, curious and kind, David loves guiding high school, middle school and adult students through the Wow Method so they can share who they are through writing.
-David lives in Nashville; he is a voracious reader and fiction writer, and in his spare time, he consumes large amounts of pop culture.
+Patient, curious and kind, David loves guiding students through the Wow Method so they can share who they are through writing.
+David lives in Jonesboro, Arkansas; he is a voracious reader and writer, and in his spare time, he consumes large amounts of pop culture.